Pocket veto: United States

-Normally, if the president does not sign a bill, it becomes law after ten days (not including Sundays) as if they had signed it.
+Normally, if the president does not sign a bill, it becomes law after ten days (not including Sundays) as if the president had signed it.
 A pocket veto occurs when a bill fails to become law because the president does not sign it within the ten-day period and cannot return the bill to Congress because Congress is no longer in session.
 Article 1, Section 7 of the U.S. Constitution states:

 If any Bill shall not be returned by the President within ten days (Sundays excepted) after it shall have been presented to him, the same shall be a Law, in like manner as if he had signed it, unless the Congress by their Adjournment prevent its return, in which case it shall not be a Law.

 The Constitution limits the president's period for decision on whether to sign or return any legislation to ten days (not including Sundays) while the United States Congress is in session.
-A return veto happens when the president sends a bill, along with their objections, back to the house of Congress from which it originated.
+A veto happens when the president sends the unsigned bill, along with his objections, back to the house of Congress from which it originated.
 Congress can override the veto by a two-thirds vote of both chambers, whereupon the bill becomes law.
 If Congress prevents the bill's return by adjourning during the 10-day period, and the president does not sign the bill, a "pocket veto" occurs and the bill does not become law.
-Congress can adjourn and designate an agent to receive veto messages and other communications so that a pocket veto cannot happen, an action Congresses have routinely taken for decades.
-If a bill is pocket vetoed while Congress is out of session, the only way for Congress to circumvent the pocket veto is to reintroduce the legislation as a new bill, pass it through both chambers, and present it to the President again for signature.
-James Madison became the first president to use the pocket veto in 1812.
+If a bill is pocket vetoed, the only way for Congress to circumvent the pocket veto is to reintroduce the legislation as a new bill, pass it through both chambers, and present it to the president again for signature.
+James Madison was the first president to use the pocket veto in 1812.

-Of presidents throughout United States history, Franklin D. Roosevelt had an outstanding number of pocket vetoes, more than anyone before or after him.
-During his presidency from 1933 to 1945 Roosevelt had vetoed 635 bills, 263 of which were pocket vetoes.
-All presidents after him until George W. Bush had pocket vetoes while they were in office; the most after Roosevelt was Dwight D. Eisenhower who had 108.
+During his 12-year presidency, from 1933 to 1945, Franklin D. Roosevelt had 263 pocket vetoes, many more than any other president; the most after him was Dwight D. Eisenhower, who had 108.
+All presidents from Roosevelt to George W. Bush had pocket vetoes while they were in office.
 Since the George W. Bush presidency, no president has used the pocket veto.
-Ten presidents from founding to 1886 did not use this tactic.